 The purpose of Theology for the Church and City is discipleship and spiritual formation for those who have been nominated to serve as officers of the church or those who have been recognized or who desire to lead in other capacities in the church.
 Seminarians pursuing mentored ministry are likewise encouraged to attend.
 While the training is primarily focused on those who aspire to leadership, it is open to all.
 For more information, contact Nathan Barczi at CTK Cambridge.

 All meetings are held 9am-11am on Saturdays.
 Most meetings are at the CTK Cambridge (99 Prospect Street) or the Cambridge church office (106 Prospect Street).
 The schedule for the year is as follows (with links to download lecture notes):

 February 23: Introduction - Core Values of CTK

-March 24: The Identity and Mission of the Church/Multicongregational Church Planting
+April 6: The Identity and Mission of the Church and Multicongregational Church Planting